MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 > Let's get this straight: **comments are a code smell**.

-Whenever I feel like commenting something in my code I stop and ask myself: _"Is there any way to NOT use comments here and use code instead?"_.
+Whenever I feel like adding comments to my code I stop and ask myself: _"Is there any way to NOT use comments here and use code instead?"_.
 Often the answer is _"yes"_.

 Comments are a lazy solution for developers.
 They spare us from thinking about abstractions and naming (which is [one of the hardest things][hard] in Computer Science indeed), and that's why